About Bury Council

 Bury is part of the Greater Manchester Combined Authority (GMCA) and an active player in the Manchester City Region.
 We are closely involved in the development of the devolution proposals including those for Children’s Services.

 The Council operates a cabinet form of decision making through the Leader and the Executive.
-There is a lead member for Children and Families, Councillor Sharon Briggs, and Councillor Rhyce Cathcart is her deputy.
-Major decisions are taken by the Cabinet which meets about every three weeks.
-Full Council meets every six weeks.
+There is a lead member for Children and Families, Councillor Tamoor Tariq and Councillor Rhyse Cathcart is his deputy.
+Major decisions are taken by the Cabinet which meets about every six weeks.
+Full Council meets around 6 times per year.

 - Communities & Well-Being;